 - Sweet Polly Oliver: Lauren notes that she can pass for a man easily due to being tall and broad, and disguises herself when traveling alone.

-- Twenty Minutes into the Future: Takes place in the mid to late 21st century, and Lauren was in fact born in 2009.
+- 20 Minutes into the Future: Takes place in the early to mid 21st century, and Lauren was in fact born in 2009.